nuniz/CoincidenceDetectionNetwork/README.md

 #### `simple_ee(inputs, delta_s, fs)`

-Simplifies the model of excitatory-excitatory (EE) interaction where an output spike is generated whenever both inputs spike within a specified time interval.
+Simplifies the model of excitatory-excitatory (EE) interaction where an output spikes rate is generated whenever both inputs spike within a specified time interval.

 - **Parameters:**